- C.I.T. = Crafton Ingram Thornburg

 C.I.T., a 501(c)3 non-profit organization, has provided community youth baseball since 1951.
 The organization started as the C.I.T.
 Little League, which was associated with The Little League Organization of America.
 In that first year, there were four Little League teams with 60 players, ages 9 to 10.
 Most of the operating costs in those days were defrayed by team sponsorships and local business contributions.
 The organization incorporated in 1966 after its merger with the existing community Pony, Colt and Prep League organization.
 In 1982, the organization expanded to include a girls’ softball program, and in 1995, it expanded again to provide a Super Tee instructional program for 5 and 6 year olds.
 C.I.T. strives to provide a positive recreational experience for the youth of all our communities, ages 5 through 18.

-For almost 60 years, C.I.T. has provided the youth from our communities with an exceptional recreation program that builds athletic skills and competitive spirit.
+For over 60 years, C.I.T. has provided the youth from our communities with an exceptional recreation program that builds athletic skills and competitive spirit.